-Exactly one Mobile-Home Authentication Extension MUST be present in all Registration Requests and Registration Replies, and is intended to eliminate problems [2] which result from the uncontrolled propagation of remote redirects in the Internet.
+Exactly one authorization-enabling extension MUST be present in all Registration Requests, and also in all Registration Replies generated by the Home Agent.
+The Mobile-Home Authentication Extension is always an authorization-enabling for registration messages specified in this document.
+This requirement is intended to eliminate problems [2] which result from the uncontrolled propagation of remote redirects in the Internet.
 The location of the extension marks the end of the authenticated data.

+2 6 7 8 9 0 1 2 3 4 5 6 7

+Type Length SPI

+SPI (c ont.)
+Authenticator

+Туре 32

-+-+-+-+-+-+-+-+ 1 2 3 90123456789012345678901 + Туре 32 Length 4 plus the number of bytes in the Authenticator €.
+Length 4 plus the numb per of bytes in the Authe nticator.

 SPI Security Parameter Index (4 bytes).
 An opaque identifier (see Section 1.6).

-Authenticator (variable length) (See Section 3.5.1.)
+Authenticator (variable lengt th) (See Section 3.5.1.)